Abodovic2012/project/README.md

 One area for improvement could be to incorporate more data sources and expand the analysis beyond just flight data.
-This could include incorporating weather data, flight route data, and passenger data to provide a more comprehensive view of air traffic in Poland. next is some results of our run the code
+This could include incorporating weather data, flight route data, and passenger data to provide a more comprehensive view of air traffic in Poland. with implementing all of privouse mentioned things we had two projects first one is the project that monitor the flights in poland according to departure and arrivals airports for the main Airports in poland
+Second one is the project that monitor the flights that is between only and only polish airports between the cities in poland only and dont care about the flights form the outside of poland next is some results of our run the code
 ![image](https://user-images.githubusercontent.com/115592344/219494305-d8508fbf-2ad6-4240-93f5-be09cbd371f5.png)
 ![image](https://user-images.githubusercontent.com/115592344/219494426-1c0b952c-efde-4278-acc2-62d419389bba.png)